TransferWise and Remitly raise mega-rounds in the new battle for cross-border payments

 In the year ahead, TransferWise plans to further invest in its infrastructure by building out an API that financial institutions would be able to access, for a fee.
 The company also plans to add new geographies, such as India.

-Silicon Valley venture firm IVP led the TransferWise round, with existing investors including Richard Branson and Andreessen Horowitz also participating.AH
+Silicon Valley venture firm IVP and asset manager Old Mutual Global Investors co-led the TransferWise round, with existing investors including Richard Branson and Andreessen Horowitz also participating.AH